Domestic and Sexual Violence Awareness Training for Dental Professionals

 DVTIDP – Module 3 – Documentation and Legal Considerations

-Demonstrate understanding of informed consent, privacy, and confidentiality in DSV cases.
+Informed consent, privacy, and confidentiality in DSV cases.

-Develop skills in accurately documenting indicators and disclosures of DSV.
+Documenting indicators and disclosures of DSV.

 DVTIDP – Module 4 – Advanced Practice